Cap-go/capacitor-inappbrowser/README.md

 JavaScript Interface:
 When you open a webview with this method, a JavaScript interface is automatically injected that provides:
 - `window.mobileApp.close()`: Closes the webview from JavaScript
-- `window.mobileApp.postMessage(obj)`: Sends a message from the webview to the app
+- `window.mobileApp.postMessage({detail: {message: 'myMessage'}})`: Sends a message from the webview to the app, detail object is the data you want to send to the webview

 | Param         | Type                                                              |
 | ------------- | ----------------------------------------------------------------- |